NikOrin/octo-movie-cat/README.md

 Run them in folder order.

 ## How to set-up your config file
-The database connection settings for the web api are located in *Web.config* in the **ocot-movie-cat** project
+The database connection settings for the web api are located in *Web.config* in the **octo-movie-cat** project

 Snippet from *Web.config*:
 ```xml